 Gravitational Lens Time Delay Calculator

-Gravitational lensing changes not only where we see a distant source, but also when we see it.
+Gravitational lens time delays are one of the most striking consequences of curved spacetime.
 If light from a quasar, supernova, or another compact source passes near a massive foreground object, the mass bends spacetime and creates more than one possible path for the light to follow.
 Those paths usually have different lengths, and they also pass through different gravitational potentials.
 As a result, the separate images do not arrive at exactly the same time.
 The difference between their arrival times is called the gravitational lens time delay.

 This calculator estimates that delay for the simplest useful lens model: a point-mass lens.
 In that model, the lens is treated as if all of its mass were concentrated at one point.
 Real galaxies are more complicated than that, but the point-mass case is still valuable because it captures the core idea behind lensing delays in a clean analytic form.
 It is often the best place to start if you want intuition for how mass, alignment, and redshift affect the timing difference between images.

-The result is especially relevant in cosmology.
+The result matters in practical cosmology as well as in classroom intuition-building.
 Astronomers monitor variable lensed sources and compare the brightness fluctuations seen in each image.
-If one image brightens first and another follows later, the lag can be measured.
+If one image brightens first and another follows later, the lag can be measured directly from the light curves.
 With a realistic lens model, that measured delay helps constrain the expansion rate of the universe and the mass distribution in the lens.
 This page does not attempt a full cosmological reconstruction, but it does provide a fast and physically meaningful estimate of the delay scale for a point-mass lens.

-To use the calculator, enter three quantities in the form below.
+Using this gravitational lens time delay calculator takes only three inputs, but each one has a clear physical meaning.
 The first is the lens mass in solar masses.
 A value such as 1e11 means one hundred billion times the mass of the Sun, which is a rough galaxy-scale mass.
 The second input is the dimensionless impact parameter , which describes how far the source lies from perfect alignment when measured in units of the Einstein angle.
 Smaller values of correspond to closer alignment.
 The third input is the lens redshift , which accounts here for the usual cosmological time-dilation factor .

 After entering the values, press the compute button.
 The calculator returns the relative delay in seconds and in days.
 The seconds value is useful for direct numerical work, while the days value is often easier to interpret because observed strong-lensing delays are commonly discussed on day-to-month timescales.
 If the inputs are invalid, the calculator shows a short error message instead of a numerical result.

-For practical interpretation, keep the following in mind.
+For practical interpretation, keep three trends in mind.
 Increasing the lens mass increases the delay almost linearly because the overall scale contains the factor .
 Increasing generally increases the asymmetry between the two image paths and therefore increases the delay.
 Increasing the lens redshift also increases the observed delay through the multiplicative factor .
-The sample table below the explanation gives a quick sense of scale for three representative values of at fixed mass and redshift.
+The representative values table below gives a quick sense of scale for three sample values of at fixed mass and redshift.

 Formula: τ = 1 / 2 (θ-β)^2 − ψ (θ)